Our Trustees are passionate, committed and responsible for the general governance and oversight of Jessie May’s work.

 Board of Trustees

-Finance & Operations Committee Chair
+Chair of Finance & Resources Committee

 People always used to say to me that once you become part of the Jessie May family you never leave and this is certainly true for me.
 I held the position of Director of Finance and Corporate Services at Jessie May for two and a half years before leaving to find a position closer to home.
 Shortly after I left the finance chair was stepping down as she was coming to the end of her term and so a vacancy for a finance professional became available.
 I applied for the position and was thrilled to be accepted onto the board in June 2020.